 How many shareholders are required to register a limited company?

-You need a minimum of one shareholder to register a private company limited in the UK.
-However, there is no upper statutory limit to the number of owners a company has during or after incorporation.
+You need a minimum of one shareholder to register a private company limited by shares in the UK.
+However, there is no upper statutory limit to the number of members a company has during or after incorporation.

 What shareholder information is available to the public?

-Corporate information is disclosed on the UK register of companies to provide openness and transparency to the public.
+To provide openness and transparency to the public, corporate information is disclosed on the UK register of companies.
 The following shareholder details are registered at Companies House and added to the public register:

-These details will be held and displayed on public record indefinitely, even after a shareholder leaves or the business is dissolved.
+All of these details will be held and displayed on public record indefinitely – even after a shareholder leaves the company and when the business is dissolved.

-Directors must ensure this information is also added to the statutory register of members (and PSC register, where applicable) and kept at the registered office address or SAIL address.
+Directors must record this information in the company’s register of members (and PSC register, where applicable), which must be kept at the registered office address or SAIL address.
 Statutory registers can be inspected by any member of the public, so they must be kept up-to-date at all times.

 What is a corporate shareholder?

-A corporate shareholder is a non-human entity that owns a company, i.e. a group, partnership, organisation, firm, etc. Corporate members must appoint an authorised person to act on their behalf by representing their interests, exercising their voting rights and signing any required paperwork.
+A corporate shareholder is a non-human shareholder (i.e. another limited company, a partnership, an organisation, etc).
+Corporate members must appoint an authorised person to act on their behalf.
+This individual will represent the corporate shareholder’s interests, exercise their voting rights, and sign any required paperwork.